 “Okay,” Lolli simply answered, following her mother from behind.
-She then raised the knife into the air, forcibly plunging it into her mom’s back.
-She tugged at the knife’s handle, yanking it out slowly.
+She then raised the knife into the air, and forcibly plunged it into her mom’s back.
+She tugged at the knife’s handle, yanking it out ever slowly.
 Lolli got a rush of excitement from inflicting pain upon her mother.
 Blood gushed out.
 Her mom moaned, still remaining hunched over.
 Then casually, Lolli walked in front to face her mother; her mother glanced up.
 A terrified and confused look crossed her face, seeing her daughter with the blood drenched knife.
 Lolli smiled wickedly.
 She then raised the knife and before her mother could scream, Lolli swiped it across her throat.
 Without any remorse, she walked away just as if nothing had happened.

 A short while later, Lolli heard her father’s car pull into the driveway, as her bedroom was situated directly above the garage.

-Monti entered the front door, and was rudely greeted by loud annoying sounds causing him to cringe.
+Monti entered the front door, and was rudely greeted by loud annoying sounds, causing him to cringe.
 “Hey, can you please turn down the volume a notch,” he shouted, closing the door behind him.
 He kicked off his shoes and could still hear the TV blaring away, nearly deafening him.
-As he stepped into the living room, Monti was just about to search for the remote when he stopped in his tracks.
+As he stepped into the living room, Monti was just about to search for the remote, when he stopped in his tracks.
 His eyes bulged.
 Blood was splattered everywhere and two of his kids lay motionless on the carpet.
 Monti cupped his mouth.
 Shocked and aghast, he reluctantly stepped closer.
 “Oh my God!” he barely managed.
 The sight before him was so overwhelming that it took some time to digest.
 Cold reality set in, and Monti felt that he was about to puke.
-His mind went into a frenzy.
+His mind was in a frenzy.
 Slowly, he backed out of the room realizing he had to find his wife and Lolli.
 Recalling that the front door had been unlocked and acutely aware that the attacker could still be lurking in the house, Monti quietly went to the front closet and pulled out a hockey stick in self-defense.
 Hesitantly, he strolled towards the kitchen, wary and repeatedly looking over his shoulder.
 He didn’t have to venture too far.
 His wife’s body lay slumped on the floor in a pool of blood.
 “Good God what’s happening?”
 Monti’s body trembled uncontrollably.
 Grudgingly he stepped closer, observing the atrocity.
 In a state of total shock, he forgot all about Lolli.
 Hyperventilating and moments away from fainting, Monti just wanted to scream at the top of his lungs.
-Supporting himself on the chair’s post, he knew he had to call the police, but waited a few moments to compose himself.
+Supporting himself on a chair’s post, he knew he had to call the police, but waited a few moments to compose himself.

-He dialed 911 on his cellphone.
+He dialed 911 on his cell phone.
 “Good God, my whole world has been destroyed.” he simply whispered.